Giving and Recognition Societies

 Benjamin Franklin Society

-Learn more about membership to the Benjamin Franklin Society.
+Learn more about membership in The Benjamin Franklin Society.

-Alumni who have made gifts to the College in two or more consecutive years are eligible for membership.
-To sustain your membership, simply continue to make annual gifts to Franklin & Marshall College.
+Alumni who make gifts to the College in two or more consecutive years are eligible for membership.
+To sustain your membership, continue to make annual gifts to Franklin & Marshall College.